Community Resources

 Pathlights

 Programs and services from Pathlights, formerly known as PLOWS Council on Aging, help people 60 years and over and adults with disabilities living at home.
 They offer integrated solutions to help individuals maintain their health, dignity and self-worth in the community, ensuring independence in their homes for as long as possible.
+Pathlights is open for appointments Monday-Friday from 9am-5pm.
 Call 708-361-0219 for more information.

 Services include: